Russian Armed Forces: Personnel

 Recruitment into the Russian military are also open to non-Russian citizens of the Commonwealth of Independent States, of which Russia is the largest member.
 By December 2003, the Russian parliament had approved a law in principle to permit the Armed Forces to employ foreign nationals on contract by offering them Russian citizenship after several years service yet, up to 2010, foreigners could only serve in Russia's armed forces after getting a Russian passport.
 Under a 2010 Defence Ministry plan, foreigners without dual citizenship would be able to sign up for five-year contracts and will be eligible for Russian citizenship after serving three years.
 The change could open the way for CIS citizens to get fast-track Russian citizenship, and counter the effects of Russia's demographic crisis on its army recruitment.
 Each soldier in duty receives an Identity Card of the Russian Armed Forces.
+On 20 September 2022 the State Duma passed a bill which would make Russian citizenship available to foreign soldiers upon 12 months service in the AFRF; previously the service requirement had been set at three years.

 Awards and decorations of the Armed Forces are covered at the Awards and Emblems of the Ministry of Defence of the Russian Federation.

-On 17 November 2011, General Nikolai Makarov said that Russia had reached a crisis in the conscript service where there simply were not sufficient able bodied men to draft and was forced to halve its conscription.
-Military draft dodging declined 66% since 2012 and as of March 2019.
-It is reported that about 80% of the young people who were drafted into the ranks of the Russian Armed Forces in the autumn of 2018 were found fit for military service.
-According to the head of the mobilization, in recent years, the fitness of future recruits has increased by 7%.

 In March 2013, Defence Minister Sergey Shoygu promised that all army quarters would have showers by the end of the year.
-RIA also said that the shower plans were the latest in a series of creature-comfort improvements the Defence Ministry had recently announced.
-In mid-January, Shoygu said he would rid the army of its antiquated "footwraps," or portyanki, and a few days later the designer of Russia's new army uniform said that the ear-flap hats traditionally worn in winter would be replaced with more modern headgear.
-The Russian military's ushanka hats were improved between 2013 and 2015, when the Russian armed forces were being equipped with new uniforms.
-The new version of the traditional - and somewhat stereotypical - hat features better heat insulation and longer ear flaps.

-A new uniform for hot climates was introduced in mid-2018.
+In 2013, it was reported that:

+"Compared to 2007, the number of female officers and warrant-officers has dropped by nearly two thirds.
+There were over 30,000 women serving under a contract [with the armed forces] in 2007, and now there are only slightly more than 11,000 of them, including 4,300 officers of various rank."
+Lt.
+Col. Yelena Stepanova, the chief of the social processes monitoring department at the Russian armed forces' sociological research center, said.

+This trend [was] "not ..special" but correspond[ed] with the general .. reduction of the Russian armed forces."

 On 28 May 2022, on the background of the ongoing invasion of Ukraine, Vladimir Putin signed the law which removed the upper age limit for signing first contract for the performance of voluntary military service (earlier this limit was 40 years old).
+Most of the contract soldiers fighting in Ukraine come from poorer sections of the Russian population.
+Signing bonuses for men who went to fight in Ukraine are more than a full year's salary for many people in Russia.

+In November 2024, following heavy personnel losses, Russia reduced payments to troops injured in the invasion of Ukraine amidst the Russian government facing increasing war costs due to the large amount of injuries.
+In June 2025, Ukrainian and Western estimates for Russian military casualties in Ukraine surpassed one million.